Guillaume Marie van Zuylen: Bishop

 He participated in the Second Vatican Council from its opening in 1962.
 He became a member of the Commission for the Clergy and the Laity.
-After the promotion of the Constitution on the Liturgy, he became a member of the Council to monitor the application of the document.
-In 1985 he received Pope John-Paul II in his city.
+After the promotion of the Constitution on the Liturgy, he became a member of the council to monitor the application of the document.
+In 1985 he received Pope John Paul II in the city of Liège.

 Bishop van Zuylen made a great effort to put the ideals of the Council into practice in his diocese.

 In 1968 he founded the council of priests and in 1971 the pastoral council.
 From 1979 he supported the creation of parish councils and pastoral teams.
 He was also the first, in 1969, to ordain permanent deacons in Belgium.
 However, the decline in priestly vocations forced him to close the seminary in Liège and to have his seminarians complete their studies elsewhere.
 In 1982 he reopened his seminary.
 He also emphasized the duties of lay people and for this purpose founded the Institut Supérieur de Catéchèse et de Pastorale, in charge of training teachers of religion and catechists.

 In his old industrial diocese, he was deeply concerned about the deterioration of the living conditions for the workers.
 He encouraged Christian communities in the working class and supported worker-priests.
 He was outspoken on issues relating to economic recession, the closure of companies and unemployment.
 On May 22, 1969, he took part in the major trades unions rally that took place on the Place Saint-Lambert.
 In 1975 he visited the workers who occupied the workshops of Val-Saint-Lambert.
 Every year he took part in the Workers' March on the Tuesday of Holy Week.

 Van Zuylen was trilingual, being fluent in French, Dutch and Walloon, and was also able to speak German.
 He sometimes gave sermons or speeches in Walloon.

 After becoming Bishop Emeritus in March 1986, he retired to Wihou-Richelle.
 Among other things, he took care of the chaplaincy in a retirement home in 's-Gravenvoeren.
 He was buried in Saint Paul's Cathedral in Liège.